aristo85/shortURl/README.md

 Example : {"original_url":"www.google.com","short_url":1}

-2# If pass an invalid URL that doesn't follow the http(s)://www.example.com(/more/routes) format, the JSON response will contain an error like {"error":"invalid URL"}
+2# If pass an invalid URL that doesn't follow the http(s)://www.example.com(/more/routes) format, the JSON response will contain an error like {"error":"invalid URL"}.

 3# When visit the shortened URL, it will redirect me to my original link.